y-scope/yscope-log-viewer/docs/src/dev-guide/coding-guidelines.md

 * `arrayIndexIdx` for a 0-based indexing variable.
 * `numEvents` for the total number of events.

+## Zustand store actions
+When implementing Zustand store actions, we follow these naming conventions:

+* Use `setX` for actions that simply change the value of a state.
+* Use `updateX` for actions that do more than simply changing a value (e.g., perform additional logic, make API calls, update multiple states).

 # React

 ## Omitting state variables from React Hooks